 Smalls’ talent for telling stories through food and those who grew, harvested, and prepared it from the African diaspora has placed him in history as an iconic figure in American cooking and culture.
 The global renaissance man with the signature white beard is also working on his next venue for storytelling: a food hall.

 With a larger-than-life personality, the consummate host owns three refrigerators and three wine coolers.
 If you are invited to his house for dinner more than once, never expect the same meal.
 The dishes of the day depend on what moves him.

 The ease in his voice lets you know that he has arrived at the destination he unknowingly set out for back in his grandfather’s garden.
 “I have finally arrived at a point in my life where I like to say I have a view of the landscape.
 I can turn around at the top of the hill and look backward and see where I have been and understand those influences and understand how I got there.”

 “Meals, Music and Muses: Recipes from My African American Kitchen” is available on Amazon.
-We’re also giving away a copy.
-To enter for a chance to win, complete the form below by 11:59 pm PST on Sunday, April 19.

 You can also follow Smalls on Instagram to see what he is cooking up and who is stopping by.

 This article contains an affiliate link.
 Please see our disclosure for more information.